Conjunctive Queries with Free Access Patterns under Updates: Introduction

 A prior version of this work appeared in ICDT 2023~\cite{ICDT-23-version}.
 This article extends the prior version as follows.
 We illustrate CQAPs using Examples \ref{ex:flight}-\ref{ex:set_intersection} and variable orders using Examples \ref{ex:widths-four-cycle} and \ref{ex:triangle_three_tails}.
 We include the proof of Theorem~\ref{thm:general}, which states the complexity of our approach for the dynamic evaluation of arbitrary CQAPs.
 Theorem~\ref{thm:general} is now implied by the new Propositions~\ref{prop:preprocessing}, \ref{prop:enumeration}, and \ref{prop:updates}.
 We also include the proof of Theorem~\ref{thm:dichotomy}, which characterises the class of CQAPs that admit linear preprocessing time, constant update time, and constant enumeration delay.
-Furthermore, we describe the enumeration procedure of an approach that achieves the preprocessing - update - enumeration trade-offs for CQAPs with hierarchical fractures (Section~\ref{sec:trade-off-enumeration}).
-Finally, we introduce a flexible update semantics for probabilistic databases and show that our approach maintains CQAP$_0$ queries over probabilistic databases with constant update time and enumeration delay (Section~\ref{sec:probabilistic}).
+Furthermore, we explain in more detail the adaptive evaluation strategy that achieves the preprocessing - update - enumeration trade-offs for CQAPs with hierarchical fractures (Sections~\ref{sec:trade-off-preprocessing} -- \ref{sec:trade-off-updates}).
+Finally, we introduce three update semantics for probabilistic databases (Section~\ref{sec:probabilistic-semantics}) and show that our approach maintains queries in CQAP$_0$ over probabilistic databases with constant update time and enumeration delay under two of these update semantics (Section~\ref{sec:probabilistic}).
+Due to lack of space, some proofs and technical details are deferred to the technical report~\cite{access_pattern_arxiv}.